AzraelJag/BIACS/README.md

  Apr 2018: Design and Start of development

- Mrz 2018: Concept of project and tool-evaluation
+ Mrz 2018: Concept and tool-evaluation

  Feb 2018: Start of project